 - The essence of this case is that you cannot cut or clip what you cannot see.
 In other words, she failed to properly identify the path of the ureter in the operative field.
 A cousin of this type of malpractice is gallbladder removal cases.
 In these cases, it is not the ureter that gets cut but the common bile duct.

 - This case is about the injury to the ureter during the hysterectomy procedure itself.
-Usually, these cases the OB/GYN will transect the ureter during her hysterectomy procedure but fail to recognize there was a transection.
+Usually, these cases the OB/GYN will transect the ureter during her hysterectomy procedure but fail to recognize there was a transaction.
 In this case, the doctor did the right thing after the alleged breach by identifying the injury and getting a urology consult.
 All things being equal, this is a tough case.

 - The defense in these cases is often that the patient was a "one in a million" with significant adhesions or an abnormal anatomy.
 But that does not change the core of the case: don't cut unless you know where you are.
-As plaintiff's expert points out, ureteral catheters would have help the doctor see the ureter during the procedure.
+As plaintiff's expert points out, ureteral catheters would have helped the doctor see the ureter during the procedure.
 Another on-the-fly option available to the surgeon is to convert the procedure to an open procedure (more traditional surgery) which would give a better visual field.

 - Montgomery County